 See some of my favorite cooking tools and ingredients in the Caroline's Cooking Amazon store.

-Try some other vegetarian mains:
+Try some other vegetarian meal ideas:

 - Butternut Squash Kale Lasagna by Grumpy’s Honeybunch